Dan Leno: Decline and mental breakdown

 Leno began to drink heavily after performances, and, by 1901, like his father and stepfather before him, he had become an alcoholic.
 He gradually declined physically and mentally and displayed frequent bouts of erratic behaviour that began to affect his work.
 By 1902, Leno's angry and violent behaviour directed at fellow cast members, friends and family had become frequent.
 Once composed, he would become remorseful and apologetic.
 His erratic behaviour was often a result of his diminishing ability to remember his lines and inaudibility in performance.
 Leno also suffered increasing deafness, which eventually caused problems on and off stage.
 In 1901, during a production of Bluebeard, Leno missed his verbal cue and, as a result, was left stuck up a tower for more than twenty minutes.
 At the end of the run of Mother Goose in 1903, producer Arthur Collins gave a tribute to Leno and presented him, on behalf of the Drury Lane Theatre's management, with an expensive silver dinner service.
 Leno rose to his feet and said: "Governor, it's a magnificent present!
 I congratulate you and you deserve it!"

 Frustrated at not being accepted as a serious actor, Leno became obsessed with the idea of playing Richard III and other great Shakespearean roles, inundating the actor–manager Herbert Beerbohm Tree with his proposals.
 After his final run of Mother Goose at the Drury Lane Theatre in early 1903, Leno's delusions overwhelmed him.
 On the closing evening, and again soon afterwards, he travelled to the home of Constance Collier, who was Beerbohm Tree's leading lady at His Majesty's Theatre, and also followed her to rehearsal there.
 He attempted to persuade her to act alongside him in a Shakespearean season that Leno was willing to fund.
 On the second visit to her home, Leno brought Collier a diamond brooch.
 Recognising that Leno was having a mental breakdown, she gently refused his offer, and Leno left distraught.

-Two days later, he was admitted into an asylum for the insane.
-Leno spent several months in Camberwell House Asylum, London, under the care of Dr. Savage, who treated Leno with "peace and quiet and a little water colouring".
+Two days later, he was admitted into Camberwell House Lunatic Asylum, London, where he spent several months under the care of Dr. Savage, who treated Leno with "peace and quiet and a little water colouring".
 On his second day, Leno told a nurse that the clock was wrong.
 When she stated that it was right, Leno remarked, "Well if it's right, then what's it doing here?"
 Leno made several attempts to leave the asylum, twice being successful.
 He was found each time and promptly returned.